 Gazprom Space Systems

-OJSC Gazprom Space Systems, formerly Gascom, is a private commercial, non-governmental satellite operator based in Russia.
-The main shareholder is Gazprom (estblished in 1989) and one of the largest energy companies in the world.
-Gazprom Space Systems’ fleet consists of three mid-size satellites under the Yamal brand and designed and built jointly with the Energia space corporation.
-The Yamal-100 and Yamal-201 satellites are co-located in 90°E position serving mainly the Russian/CIS market.
-The Yamal-202 satellite operating in 49°E has a wide service area covering most of the Eastern Hemisphere and caters to the international satellite market.
-The satellites are used to transmit over 60 Russian and foreign television channels, and are also used by the Defense, Nuclear Energy, and Education Ministries.
+The Yamal-100 and Yamal-201 satellites serving mainly the Russian/CIS market.
+The Yamal-202 satellite has a wide service area covering most of the Eastern Hemisphere and caters to the international satellite market.
+The satellites are used to transmit over 60 Russian and foreign television channels and are also used by the Defense, Nuclear Energy and Education Ministries.

-Gazprom Space Systems has four teleports in the city and region of Moscow, which are connected to the main telecom backbones by means of fiber-optic lines.
+GSS has four teleports in the city of Moscow and in the surrounding Moscow region, which are connected to the main telecom backbones by means of fiber-optic lines.
 Gazprom Space Systems has more than 200 clients in Russia and abroad.
 One fourth of Gazprom Space Systems’ revenues come from the international markets.

 In November 1992 Gazprom’s northern enterprises (Yamburggazdobicha, Tumenburgaz, Urengoygazprom, Nadimgazprom, Tumentransgaz), also RSC Energia and Gazprombank established the Joint Stock Company Gascom that was renamed in Gazprom Space Systems later on in 2008.
 Gazprom’s current shareholders are:

 - Gazprom – 79,80%

 - Gazprombank – 4,04%